veikkonyfors/blog/_posts/2023-02-01-git-for-dummies.md

 	pappa@pappa-ThinkPad-X270:~/wrk/gitestws/gitest$

+## Resolving remote vs local conflicts

-In this situation, if we try to push out local repo to remote, we encounter a problem:
+In above situation, if we try to push out local repo to remote, we encounter a problem:

 	pappa@pappa-ThinkPad-X270:~/wrk/gitestws/gitest$ git push
 	To ssh://github.com/veikkonyfors/gitest